 Brow Lift Procedure

 The procedure is a 2-hour or less, outpatient procedure with local anesthesia used.
 If just the local anesthesia is not enough, you are welcome to have general anesthesia as well.
-The incision areas will be closed with stitches and staples.
+The incision areas are closed with stitches and staples.
 And your face will be cleaned and will have bandages put on.

 Post Brow Lift Procedure | Recovery of Brow Lift

-- You will need plenty of gauzes
+- You will need plenty of gauze

 - Ice and cold water